mytigio/SDV_DwarvenExpansion/README.md

 A large underground room.
 Often used for storing root vegitables.
 Can be used as a space to process or store goods, similar to a shed.
 Floors and walls cannot be replaced.

+### Cavern
+A large, dark underground cavern that can house Barn animals.
+Has a large metal gate at the entrance to keep in more ferocious subterranian animals.
+The Cavern is only available as a Deluxe building, complete with incubator, feed hopper and a feeding chute system to keep animals fed.

 ### Dwarven Furnace
 A large furnace, heated with the activated magic of solar essances.
 This furnace never needs additional fuel beyond the solar essances it is constructed with, and it can smelt multiple materials at the same time.
 Functions like a Mill, with products being processed and retrieved for the following morning.